rprichard/win32-console-docs/README.md

 The bug affects Windows 7 SP1, but does not affect Windows Server 2008 R2 SP1, the server version of the OS.

-See `misc/buffer-tests/HandleTests/Win7_Conout_Crash.cc`.
+See `src/HandleTests/Win7_Conout_Crash.cc`.

 Test suite
 ----------

-To run the `misc/buffer-tests` test suite, follow the instructions for building winpty.
-Then, enter the `misc/buffer-tests` directory, run `make`, and then run `build/HandleTests.exe`.
+To run the test suite, install Cygwin or MSYS2, and install the MinGW-w64 G++ compiler package.
+Enter the `src` subdirectory.
+Run `./configure`, then `make`, and finally `build/HandleTests.exe`.

 For a WOW64 run: